Dane-zaa

 The Dane-zaa (ᑕᓀᖚ, also spelled Dunne-za, or Tsattine) are an Athabaskan-speaking group of First Nations people.
 Their traditional territory is around the Peace River in Alberta and British Columbia, Canada.
-Today, about 1,600 Dane-zaa reside in British Columbia and an estimated half of them speak the Dane-zaa language.
-Approximately 2,000 Dane-zaa live in Alberta.
+Today, about 1,600 Dane-zaa reside in British Columbia and 270 of them speak the Dane-zaa language.
+Approximately 770 Dane-zaa live in Alberta.

-Europeans historically referred to that Dane-zaa are the Beaver tribe.
+Europeans historically referred to the Dane-zaa as the Beaver.